 As described above, sometimes our customer arrangements have multiple deliverables, including service elements.
 Generally, our multiple element arrangements fall within the scope of specific accounting standards that provide guidance regarding the separation of elements in multiple-deliverable arrangements and the allocation of consideration among those elements (e.g., American Institute of Certified Public Accountants Statement of Position ("SOP") No. 97-2, Software Revenue Recognition, as amended).
 If not, we apply the separation provisions of Emerging Issues Task Force ("EITF") Issue No. 00-21, Revenue Arrangements with Multiple Deliverables.
 The provisions of EITF Issue No. 00-21 require us to unbundle multiple element arrangements into separate units of accounting when the delivered element(s) has stand-alone value and fair value of the undelivered element(s) exists.
 When we are able to unbundle the arrangement into separate units of accounting, we apply one of the accounting policies described above to each unit.
-If we are unable to unbundle the arrangement into separate units of accounting, we apply one of the accounting policies described above to the entire arrangement.
+If we are unable to unbundle the arrangement into separate units of accounting, we apply one of the accounting policies described above to the entire arrangement and this could have a material impact on our consolidated results of operations.
 Sometimes this results in recognizing the entire arrangement fee when delivery of the last element in a multiple element arrangement occurs.
 For example, if the last undelivered element is a service, we recognize revenue for the entire arrangement fee as the service is performed, or if no pattern of performance is discernable, we recognize revenue on a straight-line basis over the term of the arrangement.